sujithkani/ttsky25a-tinyQV/docs/info.md

 # How it works

-TinyQV is a small Risc-V SoC, implementing the RV32EC instruction set, with a couple of caveats:
+TinyQV is a small Risc-V SoC, implementing the RV32EC instruction set plus the Zcb and Zicond extensions, with a couple of caveats:

 * Addresses are 28-bits
 * Program addresses are 24-bits